 What is PGD Genetic Screening in IVF?

-Preimplantation genetic diagnosis (PGD) and preimplantation genetic screening (PGS) are the two types of genetic tests that evaluate embryos created through in vitro fertilization (IVF) for genetic defects before they are transferred to the uterus.
+Preimplantation Genetic Diagnosis (PGD) and Preimplantation Genetic Testing for Aneuploidies (PGT-A) are the two types of genetic tests that evaluate embryos created through in vitro fertilization (IVF) for genetic defects before they are transferred to the uterus.

 Genetic defects in embryos can

 - make it difficult to conceive,

 Preimplantation genetic testing can identify healthy IVF embryos with the greatest chance of implanting in the uterus, ensuring higher chances of achieving a healthy pregnancy and greatly reducing the chance of birth defects in a child.

 For an appointment, contact us online or call 855-759-4124

 What is Preimplantation Genetic Diagnosis (PGD)

 PGD evaluates cells extracted from an embryo for specific genetic mutations in the DNA sequence that can result in diseases.
 PGD is used to identify whether the DNA in an IVF embryo has a specific genetic disorder that one or both parents may carry or be at risk for passing to their children.

 Individuals and couples who are known carriers, or have a family history of genetic disorders, have an increased risk of passing that disorder to their children.
 People don’t necessarily have to have a genetic defect to pass it on to their child, so family histories can be especially important.